COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 Candidates from other Boards should contact those Boards for information regarding certification requirements.

 Applicants seeking certification in Hospice and Palliative Medicine must be certified by the Board in psychiatry, neurology, or child neurology or other specialty (other than ABIM, ABA, ABEM, ABFM, ABOG, ABP, ABPMR, ABR, and ABS) by December 31 of the year prior to the examination.
-After the 2012 examination, all applicants, other than those initially approved during the “grandfathering period,” are required to submit documentation of successful completion of one year of ACGME-accredited fellowship training.
+After the 2012 examination, all applicants, other than those initially approved during the practice pathway period, are required to submit documentation of successful completion of one year of ACGME-accredited fellowship training.
 Hospice and palliative training undertaken July 1, 2010 and after must be accredited by the ACGME.

 The Board will require a certificate of successful completion of the fellowship or a letter from the training program director documenting successful completion of one year of ACGME-accredited fellowship training in hospice and palliative medicine.
 The exposure to hospice and palliative medicine given to psychiatry, neurology, or child neurology residents as part of the basic training in psychiatry, neurology, or child neurology does not count toward the one year of training.
 All licensing and training requirements must be met no later than July 31 of the year of the examination.